opentelekomcloud/python-otcextensions/README.rst

 * `python-openstacksdk`
 * `python-openstackclient`

-The primary goal is to provide a possibility to use native OpenStack SDK and CLI
+The primary goal is to provide a possibility to use native OpenStack SDK and CLI with the OTC additional services

 Getting Started
 ===============